playframework/playframework/documentation/manual/Migration22.md

 ### Update root project

-If you're using a multi-project build, the root project is now determined by overriding rootProject instead of alphabetically:
+If you're using a multi-project build, and none of the projects has a root directory of the current directory, the root project is now determined by overriding rootProject instead of alphabetically:

 ```scala
 override def rootProject = Some(myProject)